py-sdl/py-sdl2/README.md

 This will install pre-built binaries for all supported SDL2 libraries as a Python package, which PySDL2 will automatically load if available.
-On Linux and other Unix-like OSes, you can install the SDL2 binaries using your system's package manager (which may be out of date), or alternatively build and install the latest versions yourself from source.
+On systems not supported by `pysdl2-dll`, you can install the SDL2 binaries using your system's package manager (which may be out of date), or alternatively build and install the latest versions yourself from source.